mvaganov/CmdLineAsteroids/notes.md

-# Note to entities reading this
+# Note to entities reading this (cut and paste this as the prompt before providing the file)
 Please critique this is a script.
 It is for a video tutorial designed primarily to give young programmers programming practice.
 More details about it's purpose are found in the script itself.

 I want to produce a high quality, factually robust, technically novel, interesting teaching artifact that other software developers can feel good about learning from.